chenxiaolong/afsr/README.md

 afsr is intended for modifying Android ext4 filesystems, but should work with arbitrary ext filesystems.

-**Please note that afsr is a personal project.** There are no backwards compatibility guarantees and I only intend to support filesystems used in the Android devices I own.
-If you depend on afsr, please consider pinning to a specific commit.
-I currently have no plans to provide prebuilt binaries.
+**Please note that afsr is a personal project.** I only intend to support filesystems used in the Android devices I own.
+If you depend on afsr, please consider pinning to a specific version.

 ## Features